Principles underlying financial-statement reporting and notes

 2. Assumptions and uncertainties in estimates

 IFRS contain guidelines which require certain assumptions and estimates to be made by the Management of VP Bank Group in drawing up the consolidated financial statements.
-The assumptions and estimates are continually reviewed and are based upon historical experience and other factors, including anticipated trends arising from probable future events.
+The assumptions and estimates are continually reviewed and are based upon historical experience and other factors, including anticipated developments arising from probable future events.
 Actual future occurrences may differ from these estimates.

-Changes in estimates
+Changes in accounting estimates

-3. Summary of the principal financial statement accounting policies
+3. Summary of the principal financial-statement accounting policies

 3.1.
 Principles of consolidation